Tribe removes travel-related quarantine requirement, increases outdoor gathering size

 These changes have been implemented based on the following factors:

-Reduction in Case Counts — The SRMT daily average of new cases for May 2021 has been less than one (1) per/day.
+Reduction in Case Counts — The SRMT daily average of new cases for May 2021 has been less than one per day.
 Case counts across most U.S. states have reduced as well.

 Increasing Vaccination Rates — The number of individuals choosing to be vaccinated continues to increase locally, regionally, and nationally.